As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 Most recipes are designed for electric pressure cookers so they save you needing to adjust the timing or adding a little more liquid.

-We have a good campervan electrical set up including solar panels.
+We have a good campervan electrical set up including solar system.
 But we live off grid more than we use campsites so don’t rely on hook up.

 As good as the electrical set up is, we don’t have enough battery storage to handle an electric pressure cooker.